 the National Planning Policy Framework and the supporting National Planning Practice Guidance.

-We will be asking that the Forum be given the opportunity to give oral evidence at the Examination Public.
+The Old Oak Neighbourhood Forum will be giving evidence at the hearings.
+See our post for March 2019 for more details.
 We will be arguing that the Draft Plan is neither sound nor justified, in important respects.